 If you don’t wear glasses, then these adjustable eyecups will have a different function to you.
 They will provide shade over your eyes so that you are able to focus without having any residual light from the surroundings distract you.

-Not all binoculars will have eye caps, though.
+Not all binoculars will have lens covers, though.
 If you don’t need eye assistance, then you can skip this part, but it’s very important for glass wearers to get one with eyecups and inspect it properly to see how functional it is.

 Test the eyecups by adjusting them to their minimal position and look through to make sure no black rings form along the circumference of your vision.